ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 ### Concepts
 If you find yourself repeating the same sequence of steps over and over, you could combine those steps into one step using concepts.
-These are also written in MarkDown and you can pass arguments the same way as in the Java `@Step` annotations.
+These are also written in Markdown and you can pass arguments the same way as in the Java `@Step` annotations.
 They should be placed in the `/specs/concepts` folder and use the *.cpt extension.

 ```markdown